 Most people experience few, or only mild, side effects.
 Side effects have been similar to the flu vaccine, such as soreness around the injection site or a fever.
 This is normal and a sign that your immune system is learning how to recognize and fight the virus that causes COVID-19 and any symptoms that you experience should be short-lived.

-How many shots of the COVID-19 vaccine will be needed?
+How many shots of the COVID-19 vaccine are needed to be fully vaccinated?

 If I have allergies, can I receive the vaccine?